maeganliew/maeganliew/README.md

 # 💫 About Me:

-💫 Computer Science undergrad at Nanyang Technological University, Singapore<br>
+🎓 Computer Science undergraduate at Nanyang Technological University (NTU), Singapore
-🎯 Building full-stack and backend projects with Node.js, TypeScript, and MongoDB<br>
-📝 Currently learning React, Next.js, and exploring system design & CI/CD<br>
+💻 Backend-leaning full-stack developer with hands-on experience building production-grade services in Java and TypeScript
+⚙️ Experienced in designing RESTful APIs, working with databases and optimizing performance through caching and async processing
+🧪 Strong focus on code quality, automated testing, and CI/CD pipelines from real-world internship and project experience
+📚 Currently deepening knowledge in system design and scalable backend architectures